mukil/dm4-timeline-ui/README.md

-# org.deepamehta eduZEN Notes Module
+# eduZEN Notes Module

-A custom, timeline based AJAX user interface introducing the Topic Type `Resource`, enabling users to _tag_, _share_ and _vote_ simple HTML postings.
+A DeepaMehta 4 plugin providing a custom, timeline based AJAX user interface allowing to iteratively filter posts based on many tags.

+Its application model introduces the Topic Type `Resource` and aggregates other DM4 plugin to allow users to _tag_, _share_ and _vote_ simple HTML postings.

 ## Requirements